 The fine dining highlight of this year's Feast is the Grand Gala winemaker dinner … a creative culinary collaboration prepared by six of the most popular – and talented -- chefs in the northern Rocky Mountains, accompanied by award-winning wines from Washington, Oregon, California and beyond!

-This year's Grand Gala will be hosted by Chef Tim Good at the Last Chair Kitchen & Bar.
-The menu for this year's Gala is still "under construction," but CLICK HERE for the latest update, then CLICK HERE to reserve your seats for this year's Feast Grand Gala ... and prepare to be impressed!
+This year's Grand Gala was be hosted by Chef Tim Good at the Last Chair Kitchen & Bar.
+The details for this year's Gala are still "under construction," but check back this April for updates and to reserve your seats for this year's Feast Grand Gala ... and prepare to be impressed!

 Chef Tim Good, Last Chair Kitchen and Bar